RoyalUr/RoyalUr.net/README.md

 `./compile.sh release` -- Full clean compilation, with minified JS. \
 `./compile.sh dev` -- No minification, no cleaning of _./compiled_ folder.

+**If you run into ./res file related issues during compilation, try updating your ./res folder.**

+To update the contents of your ./res folder as the resources used by RoyalUrClient change, simply delete it and let the compilation script download it again for you.

 # 🛠️ Project Architecture
 A summary of the architecture of The Royal Game of Ur can be found in [ARCHITECTURE.md](docs/ARCHITECTURE.md).

-# 💾 Resource Files
+### 💾 Resource Files
 The image, audio, and annotation assets required by the project are not actually stored in git, due to git's poor handling of binary files.
 Instead, the script to compile the site will automatically download the resources for you from https://royalur.net/res.zip.

-### Updating your ./res folder
-To update the contents of your ./res folder as the resources used by RoyalUrClient change, simply delete it and let the compilation script download it again for you.

 # 📝 License
 This program is free software: you can redistribute it and/or modify